majustman/rsschool-cv/cv.md

    **Priorities** are practical learning, become a member of coding socium in order to learn fast

-   **Advantage** is that I have a few experience in coding.
+   **Advantage** I have a few experience in coding.
 It should make the process of learning easier for me.

 4. **Skills** Basic knoweldge in Golang, HTML, CSS, JS.
 GIT, Github.